ASE-Workshop-2023/tutorial/_episodes/07-external-calculators.md

 {: .callout}

-### Performing a DFT calculation from the Python shell
+### You can use GPAW to perform a DFT calculation from the Python shell

 - To begin with, we run a single-point energy calculation using Kohn-Sham density-functional theory (DFT).
 - First, we import GPAW and create the atoms object